-Our Board of Directors believes that Mr. Verrier will effectively serve our Board of Directors, our business, our employees and our shareholders based on his significant and diverse experiences, skills, qualifications and viewpoints from, among other things:
+Our Board believes that Mr. Verrier will effectively serve our Board of Directors, our business, our employees and our shareholders based on his significant and diverse experiences, skills, qualifications and viewpoints from, among other things:

-- service as Chief Executive Officer and President of BorgWarner, Inc., a successful global automotive industry components and parts supplier of significant size; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - · ability to work efficiently and effectively with our other Directors; and - · high level of commitment, integrity, honesty, judgment and professionalism.
+- service as a director, Chief Executive Officer and President of BorgWarner, Inc., a successful publiclytraded global automotive industry components and parts supplier of significant size; - · prior service on another public company board; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - proven ability to work efficiently and effectively with our other Directors to oversee and address issues and risks facing our business; and - high level of commitment to our Board of Directors and integrity, honesty, judgment and professionalism.